johno/pixyll/_posts/2019-07-11-azure-blob-website.md

 layout: post
 title: Azure Storage for Your Website
 date: 2019-07-11
+summary: |
+ Part 1 of a series to setup an Azure storage account to host a static website
 tags: azure storage website
 ---
 Use Azure Storage and Verizon CDN to create a custom website using your own